 Female condom is a device that prevents pregnancy and sexually transmitted diseases that can happen during intercourse.
 This device is gaining importance as it allows women to take control of their health and keep themselves safe.
 They no longer have to be dependent on their male partner to take responsibility for preventing infections, diseases and pregnancies

-Female condoms are extremely safe as they adhere to standards prescribed by International Standard Organization (ISO).
+Female condoms are extremely safe as they adhere to standards prescribed by the International Standard Organization (ISO).
 ISO has specified all the requirements that need to be fulfilled by the female condom manufacturers while undertaking their production process, under ISO 25841.

 Female condoms do not stay in place unless they have a good insertion feature.
-Some female condoms have a medical grade sponge in the upper end of the condom, some have an air bubble, some have a stick for insertion and some have a dissolving ring.
+Some female condoms have a medical-grade sponge in the upper end of the condom, some have an air bubble, some have a stick for insertion and some have a dissolving ring.
 These features help to place the condom correctly and keep it in place during its usage.

 Female condoms have rings at both its ends.
 The dimensions of these condoms include the diameter of both the circular ends and the length of the condom.
-Tests are conducted to ensure each dimensions adheres to the specifications prescribed by ISO.
+Tests are conducted to ensure each dimension adheres to the specifications prescribed by ISO.

 Testing female condoms on these parameters according to ISO 25841 can ensure that the product is safe for use.
-Female condoms adhering to ISO norms are 95 percent effective.
+Female condoms adhering to ISO norms are 95 per cent effective